Six Facts About Testing for Ethyl Glucuronide (EtG)

 - Metabolic excretion by conversion to ethyl glucuronide and ethyl sulfate (< 0.1%), both of which are readily eliminated through urination

-While most of these excretory products are detectable in urine for very short periods of time (less than 24 hours), ethyl glucuronide (EtG) and ethyl sulfate (EtS) have longer half-lives and may be detectable in urine for up to 96 hours, depending on the dose taken prior to specimen collection.
+While most of these excretory products are detectable in urine for very short periods of time (less than 24 hours), ethyl glucuronide (EtG) and ethyl sulfate (EtS) have longer half-lives and may be detectable in urine for up to 80 hours post-consumption at industry-standard cutoffs, depending on the dose taken prior to specimen collection.

 2. Incidental exposure to ethanol from non-beverage sources may result in a positive drug test for EtG.

 Many common products purchased at grocery stores or pharmacies contain ethanol, which can cause a positive result in a drug test for EtG.

 Learn more about alcohol testing in this video.

 These products include over-the-counter, alcohol-based cold and flu medications (e.g., NyQuil), food products (e.g., sauerkraut, balsamic vinegar, vanilla extract) and personal products such as mouthwashes.
 Additionally, certain popular drinks sold in stores (e.g., kombucha) may contain significant amounts of alcohol.
 It is also important to know that supposed non-alcoholic beverages may contain up to 1% ethanol by volume.

 3. In-vitro creation of EtG can occur in certain rare situations.